 Q. 47.
 Where is the moral law summarily comprehended?

 A. The moral law is summarily comprehended in the Ten Commandments.
 (Deut.
 10:4; Matt.
 19:17)

 Q. 48.
 What is the sum of the Ten Commandments?

 A. The sum of the Ten Commandments is, to love the Lord our God, with all our heart, with all our soul, with all our strength, and with all our mind; and our neighbor as ourselves.
 (Matt.
 22:36-40; Mark 12:28-33)

 Q. 49.
 What is the preface to the Ten Commandments?

-A. The preface to the Ten Commandments is, “I am the Lord thy God, which have brought thee out of the land of Egypt, out of the house of bondage.”
+A. The preface to the Ten Commandments is, “I am the Lord your God, who brought you out of the land of Egypt, out of the house of slavery.”
 (Exodus 20:2)